danstorre/BTCUSD/README.md

 ```
 Given the customer has connectivity
 When the customer requests to see the latest BTC/USD in real time
-Then the app should display the latest BTC/USD
-exchange price from remote
+Then the app should display the latest BTC/USD exchange price from remote
-and replace the cache with the new exchange price
+And replace the cache with the new exchange price

 Given the customer has connectivity
 And the app has shown an BTC/USD exchange price
 When a second has passed
-Then the app should display the latest BTC/USD
-exchange price from remote
+Then the app should display the latest BTC/USD exchange price from remote
-and replace the cache with the new exchange price
+And replace the cache with the new exchange price
 ```

 ### Narrative #2

 ```